snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight bash %}
 curl \
-  HOST/api/schemas/validate/com.snowplow.snplw/ad_click/jsonschema/1-0-0 \
+  HOST/api/schemas/validate/com.acme/ad_click/jsonschema/1-0-0 \
   -X GET \
   -H "api_key: your_api_key" \
   --data-urlencode "instance={ \"instance\": \"to be validated\" }"
 {% endhighlight %}

-As you might have guessed the path indicates the schema to validate against and the `instance` query parameter the instance to be validated.
+Here, the path indicates the schema to validate against and the `instance` query parameter the instance to be validated.

 Similarly to validating a schema, you will receive the following JSON if the